tidepool-org/uploader/lib/drivers/docs/animasPingAndVibe.md

 Device-specific?
 (Add any device-specific notes/additions here.)

 - Animas does not generate suspend/resume events for alarms, so we check if an alarm occurred recently or at the same time.
 If so, we mark the basal as suspended and generate a new suspend event.
-- For a successful reservoir change, it looks like either one or two events are generated: a prime event and an optional cannula bolus event, each with a specified delivered amount.
-As such, we record the prime event as a reservoir change (delivery is not possible on pump without tubing priming)
+- Animas only provides data on prime events (tubing/cannula), each with a specified delivered amount.
+It's possible to change tubing or prime without changing the reservoir.
+As such we cannot determine when reservoir changes/rewinds happen.
 - Animas does not provide time change events, which means UTC bootstrapping is not possible

 #### SMBG